You are starting your car, and suddenly the airbag light appears on your instrument cluster.

 What is the most common problem if my airbag light is on?

 The most common problem is the plug connector under any of the front seats.
-The plug is moving slightly forward and backward when you are pushing the car seat back and forward often, and it will cause bad connections.
+The plug moves slightly forward and backward when you are pushing the car seat back and forward often, and it will cause bad connections.
 Usually, it is enough to spray a bit of electric cleaner in the plug and plug it back.

 But you should always read the trouble code memory with an OBD2 DTC reader when your airbag light occurs.
 With airbag systems, you will often get a particular code.